Remember Rachel Dolezal? She made national news a few years ago when she had to resign as President of the NAACP in Spokane, WA.

 Josh McDowell observed that in the past 50 years “We’ve had a major shift in what truth is and where it comes from.
 We’ve gone from being God-centered to self-centered, from being objective to being subjective, and from being internal to external.”

 Like Rachel, we’ve heard people justify all kinds of ridiculous ideas, beliefs, and actions with the expression “my truth.”
 In other words, it might not be “your truth” but it is “my truth.”
 While there are some things that are matters of personal opinion, there is such a thing as objective truth.

-Try using that logic when you are pulled over by a Highway Patrolman and ticketed with driving 80 in a 55 mile per hour zone.
+Try using that logic when you are pulled over by a Highway Patrolman and ticketed for driving 80 in a 55-mile-per-hour zone.
 “Well, Officer, that may be your truth, but it’s not my truth.”

 In years past the word “truth” was not preceded by “my.”
 Because it would make no sense.
 But in today’s culture that has rejected objective truth we hear it all the time.

 People justify every kind of bizarre behavior by saying it is “my truth.”
 Religiously they can rationalize believing, worship, and practicing whatever feels right to them based on “my truth.”
 Morally our culture has decided that engaging in almost any immoral lifestyle is acceptable and ought to be celebrated if it is “my truth.”